-CRAM employs the following wetland definition provided by the National Wetland Inventory (NWI) of the US Fish and Wildlife Service (USFWS).
-The NWI definition might be replaced with the proposed California State definition when it is promulgated.
+At this time, CRAM employs the following wetland definition provided by the National Wetland Inventory (NWI) of the US Fish and Wildlife Service (USFWS)1.

 "Wetlands are lands transitional between terrestrial and aquatic systems, where the water table is usually at or near the surface or the land is covered by shallow water.
 For the purposes of this classification wetlands must have one or more of the following three attributes: (1) at least periodically, the land supports predominantly hydrophytes; (2) the substrate is predominantly undrained hydric soil; and (3) the substrate is not a soil and is saturated with water or covered by shallow water at some time during the growing season of each year" (Cowardin et al. 1979).